Hockey at the 2018 PyeongChang Winter Olympic Games

 NHL in PyeongChang?

-Responding to the news, the International Ice Hockey Federation stepped in to say they would cover the costs.
+Responding to the news, the International Ice Hockey Federation stepped in to say they would find a way to cover the costs.
 Despite the bill being picked up, some NHL owners are still reportedly unenthusiastic about their players appearing at the Olympic Games.

-The lack of a marketable hockey audience in South Korea coupled with the unsavory two-week NHL season shutdown have also been cited as reasons for the NHL's wavering Olympic support.
-If the NHL decides to skip PyeongChang, there is a chance they would come back in four years for the 2022 Beijing Olympic Games.
+The lack of a marketable hockey audience in South Korea coupled with the unsavory NHL season shutdown have been cited as reasons for the NHL's wavering Olympic support.
+If the NHL decides to skip PyeongChang, there is a chance they would come back in four years for the 2022 Beijing Olympic Games, if the IOC would allow it.

 Teams to watch